Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 - A computational task is typically broken down into several very similar __*sub-tasks*__ that can be processed independently and whose results are combined after all tasks are completed.

-> Note that table there are several different forms of Parallel Computing: bit-level, instruction-level, data, and task parallelism.
+> Note that there are several different forms of Parallel Computing: bit-level, instruction-level, data, and task parallelism.

 <!--
 ### Concurrency & Concurrent Computing